|

 - stand facing the target with legs

-- the square stance
+side-by-side - the square

 - stand with casting arm foot forward - the

-closed stance - may improve accuracy especially if your rod
+closed stance - may

-hand is held in line with your eye
+with your eye

 - stand with casting arm foot backward -

-the open
+the open stance -

-stance - allows you to watch your back cast, move your rod hand to the
+allows you to watch your back cast, move your rod hand to the

-side and make longer casts, but it may rotate arm and rod out
+side and make longer casts, but it may rotate arm and rod out of

-of alignment
+alignment

 - a wading staff gives confidence when